januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 The best part?
 This can all be enabled without a softfork (although a softfork might [help](https://twitter.com/robin_linus/status/1737097335719575831) 😄).
 Let's dive into the resources.

-Want to contribute to improving this page?
-Head to our [GitHub repo](https://github.com/januszgrze/bitcoinrollups/blob/main/website/websitecopy/bitvm.md).
+Want to jump straight to the resources?
+Go [here]([htpps://bitcoinrollups.io/bitvm-resources).

 ### What is BitVM